 - ♦ Interdepartmental Invoices (Procedure 6), Forms BANFIN- 59, 60, 66, 69, 72

-In addition, prior to the time a check is written, each request for expenditure must be signed on behalf of the Vice Chancellor for Business Affairs by a designated employee of the Office of Financial Services.
+In addition, prior to the time a check is written, each request for expenditure must be signed on behalf of the Vice Chancellor for Finance and Administration by a designated employee of the Office of Finance.
 Requests for expenditures not meeting the documentation standards and other guidelines must be rejected, and a reason for such rejection clearly stated.
-Unless the problem is resolved by the requesting account holder, the Vice Chancellor for Business Affairs, who has final authority in resolving all questions relating to validity of expenditures, will not approve the payment.
+Unless the problem is resolved by the requesting account holder, the Vice Chancellor for Finance and Administration, who has final authority in resolving all questions relating to validity of expenditures, will not approve the payment.

 Documentation Standards For Expenditures